CoreMedia/coremedia-marketing-integration/README.md

 **1. Get the extension**

-To install the extension, clone the extension into your workspace and add the marketing extension to your extensions.properties file.
+To install the extension, download the zip file and unpack it into the extensions folder of your workspace.
+The  add the marketing extension to your extensions.properties file.
 Then run the extension tool on your workspace to enable the extension and build with maven.

 **2. Configure the connection to the marketing system**